Skip to content

 Cause

-• The number of payroll cheques issued to the employee is not equal to the number of pay periods
+• The number of payroll cheques issued to the employee isn’t equal to the number of pay periods

 Resolution